kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 There are four relevant periods where your workload changes:

 1. Early Release: from day 1 up to about a week before Code Freeze. *Duration: ~ 7-8 weeks*
-2. CodeFreeze is Coming: ~10 days before Code Freeze. *Duration: ~10 days*
+2. CodeFreeze is Coming: ~2 weeks before Code Freeze. *Duration: ~2 weeks*
 3. Code Freeze: Code Freeze & Burndown, beta releases, until Code Thaw. *Duration: ~2 weeks*
 4. Code Thaw: Last two weeks of the cycle. *Duration: ~2 weeks*